satyajitlion/GravLensing/research_log/Research Log 11-13-2025.md

 - Is the performance gain from CUDA extensions essential for initial experiments, or can we proceed with slower pure-PyTorch implementations?

 - Would it be more efficient to reimplement the core G-CNN layers in modern PyTorch rather than debugging this specific repository?

-- How critical are the optimized C++/CUDA kernels for the gravitational lensing application scale?
-Our datasets may be small enough that Python overhead is acceptable initially.
 ***
 ### Next Steps